 Rocket lands in Indian Embassy in Kabul

-New Delhi, Jan 15 (PTI) A rocket landed in the Indian Embassy premises in Kabul, causing minor damage to a structure, but all the mission staff were safe, external affairs ministry said tonight.
+(Eds: Updating with Swaraj's tweet) New Delhi, Jan 15 (PTI) A rocket landed in the Indian Embassy premises in Kabul, causing damage to ITBP barracks, but all the mission staff were safe, External Affairs Minister Sushma Swaraj said tonight.

+"The rocket has clipped the top of the three storied ITBP (Indo-Tibetan Border Police) barracks.
+There are no casualties.
+All Indians and staff are safe," she tweeted.

-Ministry of External Affairs spokesperson Raveesh Kumar said there was no fire and no casualties were reported in the incident.
+Ministry of External Affairs spokesperson Raveesh Kumar said there was no fire in the incident.

 "A rocket landed in the premises of our Embassy in Kabul a while ago causing minor damage to a structure at rear side of the Embassy compound," he tweeted.